mayeranalytics/BitArrayX/README.md

 ### Overview ###

-BitArrayX is a pure python module for easy manipulation of binary arrays of arbitrary length with *extended logic*.
+BitArrayX is a pure python module for easy manipulation of arrays of *extended boolean logic*.
 For most purpuses, in particular when you don't need extended logic, the [bitstring](http://pythonhosted.org/bitstring/) module should be your first choice.
 It is extensive and well tested.